assyrianic/Tagha/README.md

 ## Introduction

-**TaghaVM** is a minimal, fast, memory-safe, self-contained register-based virtual machine && runtime environment designed as an alternative to a C dynamic loading plugin systems with intent to giving binary portability to C code!
+**Tagha** is a minimal, fast, memory-safe, self-contained register-based virtual machine && runtime environment designed as an alternative to a C dynamic loading plugin systems with intent to giving binary portability to C code!

 ### Rationale: